Propagation of minimality in the supercooled Stefan problem: Abstract

 \section{Abstract}

 Supercooled Stefan problems describe the evolution of the boundary between the solid and liquid phases of a substance, where the liquid is assumed to be cooled below its freezing point.
 Following the methodology of Delarue, Nadtochiy and Shkolnikov, we construct solutions to the one-phase one-dimensional supercooled Stefan problem through a certain McKean--Vlasov equation, which allows to define global solutions even in the presence of blow-ups.
 Solutions to the McKean--Vlasov equation arise as mean-field limits of particle systems interacting through hitting times, which is important for systemic risk modeling.
-Our main contributions are: (i) we prove a general tightness theorem for the Skorokhod $M_1$-topology which applies to processes that can be decomposed into a continuous and a monotone part. (ii) We prove propagation of chaos for a perturbed version of the particle system for general initial conditions. (iii) We prove a conjecture of Delarue, Nadtochiy and Shkolnikov, relating the solution concepts of so-called minimal and physical solutions, showing that minimal solutions of the McKean--Vlasov equation are physical whenever the initial condition is integrable.
+Our main contributions are: (i) A general tightness theorem for the Skorokhod $M_1$-topology which applies to processes that can be decomposed into a continuous and a monotone part. (ii) A propagation of chaos result for a perturbed version of the particle system for general initial conditions. (iii) The proof of a conjecture of Delarue, Nadtochiy and Shkolnikov, relating the solution concepts of so-called minimal and physical solutions, showing that minimal solutions of the McKean--Vlasov equation are physical whenever the initial condition is integrable.

-\textbf{Keywords:} supercooled Stefan problem, McKean--Vlasov equations, singular interactions, propagation of chaos, systemic risk \\ \textbf{MSC (2010) Classification:} 60H30, 60K35, 35Q84
+\textbf{Keywords:} supercooled Stefan problem, McKean--Vlasov equations, singular interactions, propagation of chaos, systemic risk \\ \textbf{MSC (2020) Classification:} 60H30, 60K35, 35Q84